npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 To ensure you are on the ENGR servers, run the command `hostname` and verify that you see something like `flipX.engr.oregonstate.edu`, where X is a number 1-4.

-## <a id="git"></a>GitHub and git Setup
+## <a id="git"></a>GitHub and Git Setup

-Now that you know where you'll be working, we will get you set up with git and GitHub.
+Now that you know where you'll be working, we will set you up with Git and GitHub.
 Git is a version control system that helps you track changes to your code, and GitHub is a platform that hosts git repositories (AKA projects) online.
-Together, they allow you to save your work, collaborate with others, and maintain a history of your project changes to show others.
+Together, they enable you to save your work, collaborate with others, and maintain a record of your project changes to share with others.

 #### **If you already have git and GitHub set up wherever you decided to work (verifiable via the [verification step for this section](#git-verification)), skip to the [Visual Studio Code Setup section](#vsc)**